 Article 58(3) provides that the application and sunset dates shall take account of the Agency's capacity to handle applications in the time provided for.
-To ensure workability for ECHA's Committees and secretariat when processing the applications, it is important that not all applications arrive at the same time.
-This can be better achieved by setting different latest application dates for (groups of) the recommended substances.
-Setting different latest application dates will also assist interested 3rd parties who may wish, in accordance with the procedure set out in Article 64(2) of REACH, to provide information on alternative substances or technologies for authorisation applications of uses of different substances included in Annex XIV.
-Finally, setting different latest application
+To ensure workability for ECHA's Committees and secretariat when processing the applications, it is important

-The latest application date is the latest date by which applications must be received if the applicant wishes to continue to use the substance or place it on the market for certain uses after the sunset date.
+&lt;sup>2 The latest application date is the latest date by which applications must be received if the applicant wishes to continue to use the substance or place it on the market for certain uses after the sunset date.
 The applicants have a possibility to submit their applications at any time before the application date.
 Applicants may obviously also submit an application after the latest application date.
 However, such applicants may not use the substance after the sunset date until authorisation has been granted by the Commission for the applied use.